 All payments to Musicians are due within 15 business days of their services.
-Reuse payments are due within 30 calendar days of the rebroadcast.
+Reuse payments are due within 45 calendar days of the rebroadcast.
 Foreign area payments or the first-tier foreign distributor's gross payments are due within 60 days of foreign broadcast.
 Subsequent tier payments under the foreign distributor's gross formula are due within 60 days after such tier has been reached.
-Failure to make payment in a timely manner is subject to the following late penalty thresholds:
+Failure to make payment in a timely manner is subject to a late payment penalty.